NicolasRenault/mi18n/README.md

 # two-mi18n

-Minimalist javascript library for internationalization in only two methods.
+Minimalist Javascript library for internationalization in only two methods.
 Too minimalist.